ViralTexts/vrt-clusters/clusters/Cairo_-_Transcriptions_of_newspaper_articles_of_interest.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The mob that chased the sheriff
-and the negro was so large that it
-scoured the entire country from
-Karnak to Vienna, 111., a distance
-of about sixteen miles.
-When found by the mob the ne­
-gro was handcuffed between two of­
-ficers, and all three were lying on
-the bank of a creek.
-All three were
-so weak from hunger, exposure and
-the futile attempt to elude the mob
-that they were not able to make
-much resistance.
-While in custody of the mob com­
 ing to Cairo the negro would not
 talk aoout the crime, but when he
 stood under the arch he weakened,